HryHung/hexapod-robot/README.md

-# Hexapod Robot Platform
+# Line Following Robot (Color-Based Distribution)

-Hexapod robot designed for testing hexa-model control, mechanical design learning and prove what we had learnt at university are "useful".
-It's just a platform moving robot so typicaly you can put anything on the top: arm, camera, lidar, machine gun,...

-*NOTE 27/01/26: DON'T BUY MG996 Servo with Plastic gearbox, they will strip after 4-5 run times.
+Mobile robot designed for line tracking and automatic goods sorting based on color.
+This project demonstrates practical applications of control theory, embedded systems, and mechatronics design.

 ---

 ## 🚀 Overview

-This project focuses on building a simple hexapod with:
+This project focuses on building a line-following robot with:

-* Embedded firmware (low-level control)
+- Embedded firmware for real-time control
-* Gait generation & kinematics
-* Use available module and also DIY PCB
+- Line tracking using IR sensor array
+- Color detection for decision making
+- Autonomous navigation and delivery

 ---